-2Students who do not have the required math background may be required to take MAT 105 as a prerequisite.
-MAT 107 and MAT 140 are still the required courses for this program.
+2Students who do not have the required math background may be required to take MAT 105 and MAT 125 as prerequisites.
+MAT 107 and MAT 140 are the required courses for this program.

 Some students may wish to transfer to another college/university.
-If you are considering transfer follow the program for an A.S. in Accounting.
+If you are considering transfer follow the program for an A.S.
+Degree in Accounting listed under the Transfer Program.